Available at Amazon!

 Trails Illustrated: Prince William Sound-West

 Barry Glacier above Hinge Point.
-The fissured-tongue of Barry Glacier with Hinge Point in foreground.
+Barry Glacier with Hinge Point in foreground.

-The potential of a landslide and a tsunami event happening in upper Barry Arm has been recognized by the USGS.
-The threat poses a direct hazard to anyone in the area, especially those along the waterfront.
+An elevated risk of a landslide and tsunami event happening in Upper Barry Arm has been recognized and reported by the USGS.
+Should a substantial slide occurred, it would pose a direct hazard to anyone in the area, especially those along the waterfront.
 At this time, the USGS, State of Alaska, and University of Alaska are monitoring the slide area.
-Anyone thinking about spending time in Barry Arm or Harriman Fiord may want to check Online for the latest Barry Arm status update with the USGS or State of Alaska DNR.
+Anyone considering spending time in Barry Arm and Harriman Fiord may want to check online for the latest Barry Arm status update from the Alaska Division of Geological & Geophysical Surveys https://dggs.alaska.gov › hazards › barry-arm-landslide.html

-Crossing the shallow moraine into upper Barry Arm accesses a raw glacial landscape revealed by Barry Glacier’s retreat during the past 120 years.
-The towering fiord-walls and high, snow-capped mountains are enriched by the arm’s three tidewater glaciers: Cascade, Coxe, and Barry.
-Drifting ice often clogs the upper arm’s entrance, especially in spring.
+Crossing the moraine shoal in Doran Strait leads northward into upper Barry Arm and accesses a raw glacial landscape revealed by Barry Glacier’s retreat during the past 120 years.
+The towering fiord-walls, snow-capped peaks, and scores of avalanche chutes are enriched by the arm’s three tidewater glaciers: Cascade, Coxe, and Barry Glacier.
+Drifting ice often clogs the upper arm’s entrance and beyond, especially in spring.

 View hillside campsite area in Harriman Fiord